-- (1)returning officer, in conducting The a scrutiny accordance preliminary in with procedures approved under section 137, is to admit a declaration vote envelope for further scrutiny at an election if he or she is satisfied that - - (a) the envelope was provided and returned in accordance with section 118; and - (b) the appropriate declaration on the envelope is signed and witnessed; and - (c) the voter is entitled to vote at that election. - (2) Notwithstanding subsection (1)(b), if a declaration is not witnessed, the returning officer may admit the declaration vote envelope if he or she is satisfied that the declaration vote was otherwise issued in accordance with section 118. - (3) The returning officer is to keep a record, in an approved manner, of whether each declaration vote envelope is admitted to further scrutiny or not.
+(1) The returning officer, in conducting a preliminary scrutiny in accordance with procedures approved under section 137, is to admit a declaration vote envelope for further scrutiny at an election if he or she is satisfied that -

+- (a) the envelope was provided and returned in accordance with section 118; and - (b) the appropriate declaration on the envelope is signed and witnessed; and - (c) the voter is entitled to vote at that election. - (2) Notwithstanding subsection (1)(b), if a declaration is not witnessed, the returning officer may admit the declaration vote envelope if he or she is satisfied that the declaration vote was otherwise issued in accordance with section 118. - (3) The returning officer is to keep a record, in an approved manner, of whether each declaration vote envelope is admitted to further scrutiny or not.